zeekay/soundcloud-cli/README.md

-# sc
+# soundcloud-cli
-`sc` is a command-line interface for Soundcloud.
+`soundcloud-cli` is a command-line interface for Soundcloud.
 It allows you to compress and upload audio to Soundcloud, among other things.

 ## Install
 Preferred method of install is `pip`:

-    $ pip install sc-cli
+    $ pip install soundcloud-cli

 After installing `sc`, you should authenticate using `sc auth`.